tsdconseil/opencv-demonstrator/README.md

 If you just want to try OpenCV without having to write any line of code, or if you want to just test the OpenCV demonstrator, you can simply download and install the lastest stable binary package, which can be found on the [OpenCV demonstrator web page](http://www.tsdconseil.fr/log/opencv/demo/index-en.html) (for now only Windows binary installer is available, but a `.deb` should be available soon).

 If you want to build the demonstrator from the source code, please follow the build  instructions that are located in the file [doc/build-instructions.md](doc/build-instructions.md).

+## Contributions

+Contributions are welcome!
+If you wish to add your own demonstration, please have a look to the [tutorial for adding a new demonstration item](doc/tutorial-new-demo.md).

 ## Road map